Coding4Humans/CustomerSupportPrompting/Results.md

 ## Chat GPT 3.5-turbo Response
 GPT 3.5 responded by simply outputing the json file format without any additional details.
+Other than that, it did not follow instructions very well...

 ```
 {